 The Solar Cell (or photovoltaic cell) module converts sunlight into electrical energy.
 Its uses are vast including calculators, mobile phone chargers, traffic lights, road safety signs, household and commercial uses and even in space!
-In good sunshine this small cell can produce 1.5Volts and can directly power the Motor or Buzzer Modules.
+In good sunshine a small cell can produce enough power to directly power a Motor or Buzzer Module.
 As the output power is low compared to a battery, the Solar Cells are often linked together to produce more electrical energy.
 Please see page 27 for more details.
-Ratings are 1.5Volts @250mA